-This district has provided authentic text in social studies and science as anchor text for the core reading program- ReadyGen.
-Student practice new reading skills though content aligned with the ELA standards.
-Students write everyday as a part of the ReadyGEN program.
+This district has provided authentic text in social studies and science as supplemental text for the core reading program- ReadyGen.
+These supplemental materials are aligned to the theme of the core ELA instruction and are used during the additional hour.
+Students practice new reading skills through this content aligned with the ELA standards.
+Students write everyday as a part of the ReadyGEN core program.
 In addition, Top Score Writing is used as a supplement to the ReadyGEN curriculum material in the additional hour of instruction.